openvinotoolkit/geti-sdk/CONTRIBUTING.md

 # Development and pull requests
 To set up your development environment, please follow the steps below:

-1. Fork the repo
+1. Fork the repo.
 2. Install the requirements for running the test suite using `pip install -r requirements/requirements-dev.txt`.

-3. Create your branch, based of the `main` branch
+3. Create your branch based off the `main` branch.
 4. Make sure that `git lfs` is configured for your Git account, by following the steps [here](https://git-lfs.github.com/).
 Git LFS (Large File Storage) is used in this repo to manage certain data files used in the tests.